 After children, dynamics in the relationship can change drastically so that the focus shifts with such ferocity on being a parent that is a partner or spouse is not given its due attention.
 The relationship can become too practical and transactional sapping the connection and closeness.
 It is important for young parents to remember and nurture their relationship along with fulfilling their roles as parents.
 This can be helped by maintaining emotional intimacy and being mindful and intentional about the quality of the relationship.

 Partners may have differences in their desire for sex, which can lead to friction and feelings of intense distress.
 An open conversation about their desires, scheduling sex dates and accommodating for each individual’s feelings is key.

 Problems such as addictions to gambling, substance, alcohol, shopping, technology use, pornography, or exercise (anorexia in its extreme form) can cause extreme distress and loss in a relationship.

 In that regard prioritizing work over the relationship without a reasonable balance can also cause havoc in the relationship leading to distancing and resentment.
 The term “workaholic” was coined for those who are consumed by work at the cost of other aspects of their lives.

-Though every relationship has rough patches, successful couples learn to navigate the storms and complex life situations by sticking by their commitment, facing problems, seeking help from relationship experts and counsellors, reading books on the issues in their relationship, observing other successful couples, trial and error and supporting one another through it.
+Though every relationship has rough patches, successful couples learn to navigate the storms and complex life situations by sticking by their commitment, facing problems, seeking help from relationship experts and couples therapy retreats, reading books on the issues in their relationship, observing other successful couples, trial and error and supporting one another through it.